xingzhao-ji/lab4/README.md

 ## First Implementation
 In the `hash_table_v1_add_entry` function, I added a single pthread_mutex_t guarding the entire hash table; each add_entry call acquires the lock, performs the insertion in the target bucket, and releases the lock before returning.

-I also added `pthread_mutex_t mutex` member to the hash table structure, initialized it in the create routine, and bracketed add_entry with pthread_mutex_lock/pthread_mutex_unlock to enforce mutual exclusion.
+I also added `pthread_mutex_t mutex` member to the hash table structure, initialized it in the create routine, and added lock/unlock calls around add_entry for mutual exclusion.

 We can guarantee the correctness because the mutex makes sure only one thread can modify the table at a time.